Sh1n0e/HomeLab/Ansible_Related/Ansible.md

 ansible-galaxy collection install community.docker
 ```

-After those two steps are done we can begin working with Ansible to set everythign up.
+After those two steps are done we can begin working with Ansible to set everything up.

-3. A
+### Post set-up

+Now that everything is set up, I had to make many changes to my install_docker.yml file, but now I haev managed to get it to work and is now on my remote server that is being hosted on proxmox.